EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud.md

 ## Step 4: Configure the TSDB Storage Policy

-EnOS Time Series Database (TSDB) provides a variety of storage options for you to store important and frequently-accessed business data.
+The EnOS Time Series Database (TSDB) provides a variety of storage options for you to store important and frequently-accessed business data.
 Through configuring storage policies, time-series data can be routed to different datastores based on data types and storage time, thus reducing data storage costs and enhancing data access efficiency.

 **Note**:
- - By default, the uploaded data will is not stored in TSDB.
+ - By default, the uploaded data is not stored in TSDB.
 You must configure data storage policy before the data is uploaded to EnOS Cloud.
  - Each model can be associated to only one storage policy group.

-In this step, configure a storage policy for the measurement points that are defined in the `SmartBattery_Model_a01` model.
+In this step, configure a storage policy for the measurement points that are defined in the **SmartBattery_Model_a01** model.

 1. Select **Time Series Data Management > Storage Policy** from the left navigation menu.

 2. Click the **+** icon and **Create Group** to create a storage policy group.

    - **Group Name**: Enter a name for the storage policy group.
-   - **Group Model**: Search and select the `SmartBattery_Model_a01` model to be associated with the storage policy group.
+   - **Group Model**: Search and select the **SmartBattery_Model_a01** model to be associated with the storage policy group.

 3. Click **OK** to save the storage policy group configuration.